aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - Each transaction submitted by a user includes a **transaction script**.
 - It represents the operation a client submits to a validator.
-- The operation could be a request to move coins from user A to user B, or it could involve interactions with published [Move modules](#move-modules)/smart contracts.
+- The operation could be a request to move coins from user A to user B, or it could involve interactions with published [Move modules](#move-module) (smart contracts).
 - The transaction script is an arbitrary program that interacts with resources published in the global storage of the Aptos blockchain by calling the procedures of a module.
 It encodes the logic for a transaction.
 - A single transaction script can send funds to multiple recipients and invoke procedures from several different modules.
 - A transaction script **is not** stored in the global state and cannot be invoked by other transaction scripts.
 It is a single-use program.

+To see an example use of a transaction script, follow the [Your First Multisig](../tutorials/first-multisig.md) tutorial.

 ## V